How to: Handle Environment Events in Macros

 Every new macro project includes a module called EnvironmentEvents, which is visible only in the Macros IDE.
 This is a template item that contains a number of useful pre-defined event procedures that you can implement in your macros, specifically:

-You can view these event procedures in the Class Name combo box and their events in the Method Name combo box.
-Both boxes are located at the top of the code editor.
+You can view these event procedures in the object browers in the code editor.

 To insert a pre-defined event procedure into your macro